Looking for things to do in Wilmington, NC? Check out this 24 Hours In Wilmington, NC post for restaurants, activities, and more.

-We’re kicking off a brand new series here at Drugstore Divas: “24 hours in … ” We’ll be spending 24 hours in certain cities, then giving you a game plan for when you travel there.
+We kicked off a brand new series here at Drugstore Divas: “24 hours in … ” We started spending time in certain cities, then giving you a game plan for when you travel there, if you only have 24 hours.
 Sometimes, all the time you have to get away is one night, so you want to make the most of it.
 Us too

 24 Hours In Wilmington, NC